jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 A simple example is coin flips.
 Flip a coin 10 times, and heads or tails could dominate heavily by chance - the ratios will visibly differ from the 50-50 probability.
 But if you complete 10,000 coin flips, you'll likely end up close to 50% heads and tails as outliers balance out.
 The enormous volume normalizes around the expected value.

 A great line from the hit series “Narcos” illustrates this idea more poetically.
 “The bad guys have to keep getting lucky.
 We only have to get lucky once.”
-Maybe I would have kept getting lucky; however, no one outruns the law of large numbers forever.&nbsp;
+Maybe I would have kept getting lucky; however, no one outruns the law of large numbers forever.

 But because I was one of the 99% who never got a DUI, I was able to change my life around and not suffer any consequences (jail time, criminal record, inability to get a passport, etc.).
 Although I got sober of my own volition, I don’t feel like this is an ethical and fair outcome.
 It is simply a lucky one that I capitalized on.